-- 21. (1) The advisory committee, the relevant authorities, the appeal tribunal and a panel of appeal shall- - (a) according to generally accepted accounting standards, keep accounting records of its income, expenditure, assets and liabilities, in the original or a reproduced form, for at least five years; and - (b) annually, not later than 90 days after the end of each financial year, draw up financial statements, which shall include at least- - (i) a statement of income and expenditure for that financial year; and - (ii) a balance sheet showing its assets, liabilities and financial position as at the end of that financial year. - (2) The financial statements referred to in subsection (1)(b) shall be audited by the Auditor-General.
-25 - (3) The bodies referred to in subsection (1) shall annually, not later than six months after the end of each financial year, submit to the Minister or Member of the Executive Council, as the case may be, a report on all its activities during the previous year, including- - (a) the audited financial statements referred to in subsection (2); - (b) a narrative report on its affairs and activities during the relevant financial year in the prescribed manner; and - (c) a report on its administrative efficiency. - (4) The report referred to in subsection (3) shall be laid upon the Table in Parliament or in the relevant provincial legislature, as the case may be, within 30 days after it was received by the Minister or Member of the Executive Council, if Parliament or the provincial legislature is then in session, or, if Parliament or the provincial legislature is not then in session, within 30 days after the commencement of its next ensuing session.
+- - (a) according to generally accepted accounting standards, keep accounting records of its income, expenditure, assets and liabilities, in the original or a reproduced form, for at least five years; and - (b) annually, not later than 90 days after the end of each financial year, draw up financial statements, which shall include at least- - (i) a statement of income and expenditure for that financial year; and - (ii) a balance sheet showing its assets, liabilities and financial position as at the end of that financial year. - (2) The financial statements referred to in subsection (1)(b) shall be audited by the Auditor-General. - (3) The bodies referred to in subsection (1) shall annually, not later than six months after the end of each financial year, submit to the Minister or Member of the Executive Council, as the case may be, a report on all its activities during the previous year, including- - (a) the audited financial statements referred to in subsection (2); - (b) a narrative report on its affairs and activities during the relevant financial year in the prescribed manner; and - (c) a report on its administrative efficiency. - (4) The report referred to in subsection (3) shall be laid upon the Table in Parliament or in the relevant provincial legislature, as the case may be, within 30 days after it was 4 received by the Minister or Member of the Executive Council, if Parliament or the provincial legislature is then in session, or, if Parliament or the provincial legislature is not then in session, within 30 days after the commencement of its next ensuing session.